PoisotLab/cc_rac_2015/application.md

 Using spatially or temporally replicated species interaction networks, we will first implement efficient species distribution and species interaction null models.
 Some of my previous research suggested that (i) species interaction networks are intrinsically hard (computationaly) to randomize, requiring to develop efficient permutation strategies, and (ii) there is a long tail of un-commonly observed / un-commonly interacting species, requiring exhaustive sampling of the parameter space to properly capture.

-In additio, because the observation of species interaction networks (locally) is the result of several ecological processes (joint absence of species, then interaction), there is a need to implement different scenarios for analysis.
+In addition, because the observation of species interaction networks (locally) is the result of several ecological processes (joint absence of species, then interaction), there is a need to implement different scenarios for analysis.

 **Timeline**